Various COVID-19 relief measures have caused delays in our service. We are assessing lodgements and applications in order of date received.

 To claim a home concession when you buy or acquire a home, you must:

-- move into it with your personal belongings and live there on a daily basis within 1 year of settlement
+- move into it with your personal belongings and live there on a daily basis within 1 year of settlement (this time cannot be extended)

 - not dispose (sell, transfer, lease or otherwise grant exclusive possession) of all or part of the property before you move in.